 - Step 3:Recover Files

 When you are done downloading, installing and launching Tenorshare 4DDiG Windows Data Recovery, you will find the home interface which shows the list of Devices and Drives on your computer.
-Select the local disk you want to recover your lost data and then click Start to proceed.
+Select the local disk you want to recover your lost data and then click Scan to proceed.

 After selection, 4DDiG scans your selected hard disk to find your lost data.
 It lists the found data using a tree or File View, the progress of the data retrieval is shown on the progress bar.
 You can pause or stop the retrieval anytime you want to if you have seen your lost data.
 The result of the scan is shown at the end of the process and you can choose files to preivew before data recovery.